FUNDING APPLICATION WORKSHOP

-- Changes to Average Residential Water User Rate: In January 2019, the DWSRF Program revised the method used to determine the average residential water user rate in response to stakeholders’ input.
-VDH will use actual billing data to determine the average monthly residential water user rate.
-Previously VDH used the average usage data in combination with the waterworks’ current rate structure.
+- Average Residential Water User Rate: As of January 2019, in response to stakeholders’ input, VDH will use actual billing data to determine the average monthly residential water user rate.
+Previously, VDH used the average usage data in combination with the waterworks’ current rate structure.

-- Readiness to Proceed: In January 2018, the DWSRF Program made the following revision: To promote readiness to proceed ODW will not be offering funding to any waterworks owner with more than two open/incomplete DWSRF projects.
+- Readiness to Proceed: As of January 2018, in order to promote readiness to proceed, ODW will not be offering funding to any waterworks owner with more than two open/incomplete DWSRF projects.
 We request that applicants focus efforts on completing open DWSRF projects that have already been awarded.
-Applicants can withdraw from consideration any open projects that they believe are of lesser priority to reduce the number of open DWSRF projects
+Applicants can withdraw from consideration any open projects that they believe are of lesser priority to reduce the number of open DWSRF projects.

-- Waterline Extensions to Serve Failing Private Wells: In January 2018 the DWSRF Program made the following revision: VDH will consider providing Principal Forgiveness (PF)/grant funding for the projects that qualify under disadvantaged criterion as specified below.
+- Waterline Extensions to Serve Failing Private Wells: As of January 2018, VDH will consider providing Principal Forgiveness (PF)/grant funding for the projects that qualify under disadvantaged criterion as specified below.
 All others may be eligible for low interest loans.
 Funds are not to be used for service lines.
-For January 2019 VDH is adding the following:
+As of January 2019, VDH has adding the following:

 - $0 per connection for actual to target ratio of less than 1.0.
 Unless they agree to adjust/raise rates to target.